SNWCreations/Citizens2Legacy/README.md

 run `gradlew updateSubmodules` to sync the `upstream` submodule with upstream, and then run
- `gradlew applyPatches` to apply patches, solve the conflict if any.
+ `gradlew applyPatches` to apply patches, solve the conflict and then use Git CLI to continue the process of applying patch, if any.

 When your patches are commited to the target repository, run `gradlew makePatches` to export them.